 4. Click on “Submit”

-5. The system will generate a csv file, please download the CSV file.
+5. The system will generate an XLS file, please download the XLS file.

 6. It will look like the following image.
 Now populate the column F (counted_quantity) according to your current stock.

-7. Once you have finished counting your stock please save the csv file.
+7. Once you have finished counting your stock please save the XLS file.
 Now go back to the stock count page and click on the “Process” button as shown in the following image.

 There are also 2 additional columns in the stock count generated file.